react-static/react-static/docs/methods.md

 # Methods

-In addition to components, React-Static exports a some simple functions to help you in programmatic use cases:
+In addition to components, React-Static exports some simple functions to help you in programmatic use cases:

 * [onLoading](/docs/methods/#onloading)
 * [prefetch](/docs/methods/#prefetch)